frederic-perez/AmE-dictionary/data/dictionary.md

 __train wreck__ _n_ __2__ _slang_ A disastrous outcome or occurrence; a catastrophe: _described the new budget as a fiscal train wreck._ _This kind of code is often called a train wreck because it look like a bunch of coupled train cars._
 __trainee__ _n_ :two::pencil2: (trainees) One who is being trained. :es: aprendiz
 __training wheels__ _n_
+__traipse__ _v_ Walk or tramp about. _Syn_ shlep _I spent the holiday exploring the countryside, traipsing from town to town with just a knapsack of supplies on my back._
 __traipsing__
 __traitorous__
 __tramp__ _adj_